napari/napari/docs/developers/documentation/index.md

 Once you have written and previewed your document, it's time to open a pull request to [napari's main repository](https://github.com/napari/napari) and contribute it to our codebase.

-If you are simply contribution one file (e.g., a tutorial or how-to page) you can use the [GitHub web interface to open your pull request](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository).
+If you are simply contributing one file (e.g., a tutorial or how-to page) you can use the [GitHub web interface to open your pull request](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository).
 Ensure you document is added to the correct folder based on its content (see the [list above](#0-before-you-start) for common locations).